chenjinya/php-amqplib-achieve/README.md

 php app/pusher/cli.php --topic=User --router=a.b.c --message='Hello world!'
 ```

-`User` is queue name and class name

-`'Hello'` is send message

 Usage
 ---

 `Usage: [--help][--topic=some][--queue=some][--router=some][--message=some][--subscribe]`

-`--topic` Class file name.
+1. `--topic` Class file name.
 If used in SUBSCRIBE model ,it's exchange's topic.
-`--queue` Queue name. only be used in QUEUE model
+2. `--queue` Queue name. only be used in QUEUE model
-`--router` Router key. only be used in SUBSCRIBE model
+3. `--router` Router key. only be used in SUBSCRIBE model
-`--message` Message.
+4. `--message` Message.
-`--subscribe` use SUBSCRIBE model.
+5. `--subscribe` use SUBSCRIBE model.

 TODO
 ---